mkchang/typeacer/README.md

 - [x] Saves user's wpm with the specific prompt to a DB
 - [x] Can reset page with a new quote to attempt
 - [x] Updates wpm with new best
-- [ ] Shows you if you make a mistake
+- [x] Shows you if you make a mistake
+- [ ] Handles single and double quotes in the quote string
 - [ ] Shows the record fastest wpm for that quote

 ### Advanced Content ###